Women's History Month

-Explore the Museum's new When Women Lost the Vote: A Revolutionary Story, 1776-1807 virtual exhibit to learn the little-known history of the nation’s first women voters.
+Explore the Museum's When Women Lost the Vote: A Revolutionary Story, 1776-1807 online exhibit to learn the little-known history of the nation’s first women voters.

 "Meet Elizabeth Freeman" Performance

-Online or daily at the Museum, view a new 25-minute film of a one-woman theatrical performance based on the life of Elizabeth “Mumbet” Freeman, a woman who sued for her freedom from enslavement and won.
-The film is shown in the Museum’s Lenfest-Myer Theater.
-Ask the Guest Services front desk for viewing times.
+View a 25-minute film of a one-woman theatrical performance based on the life of Elizabeth Freeman (also known as "Mumbet"), a woman who sued for her freedom from enslavement and won.

 "Meet Rebecca VanDike" Performance

-Online or daily at the Museum, view a new 25-minute film of a one-woman theatrical performance based on the life of Rebecca VanDike, an early woman voter in New Jersey.
-The film is shown in the Museum’s Lenfest-Myer Theater.
-Ask the Guest Services front desk for viewing times.
+View a 25-minute film of a one-woman theatrical performance based on the life of Rebecca VanDike, an early woman voter in New Jersey.

 From the Museum Shop